danprince/learn-react/pages/ex4.md

 ## A Lot of Typing
 Hopefully you will have already noticed that you end up typing `React.createElement` a lot.
 It's difficult to read large components back, as the different arguments all blend together visually and you end up with huge amounts of code to represent fairly simple things.

 There are a few ways to alleviate this pain.
-The first is to alias `React.createElement`.
+We could alias `React.createElement`?

 {% highlight javascript %}
 var component = React.createElement;